Medical Students as Educators (MSaE)

 Brief Description:

-Overall Learning Objectives.
-At the conclusion of the elective, students will be able to do the following:
+By the end of this elective, students will be able to:

 Methods to achieve objectives

-Students will be required to meet objectives in the MSaE elective through seven (7) tasks over the course of an academic year:
+Students will be required to meet objectives in the MSaE elective through six (6) tasks over the course of an academic year:

-1. Complete weekly learning module readings and assignments in SOLE related to education, teaching and learning, and assessment.
+1. Complete learning modules and assignments in SOLE related to education, teaching and learning, and assessment.

-2. Attend all monthly virtual sessions and deliver 10-minute teaching presentations using either the 'Chalk Talk' or "Ignite' format.
+2. Attend all monthly workshops and deliver 10-minute "mini-teaching" presentations using either the 'Chalk Talk' or "Ignite" or "Oral Case Presentation" format.

-7. Complete a capstone project (i.e., large group lecture, SIM workshop, other), in multiple iterations, and submit a reflection on the experience (3 hrs);
+6. Complete a capstone project (i.e., Teaching Innovation Capstone, Educational Research Capstone) that demonstrates sustained engagement in medical education, and submit a reflection on the experience (3 hrs);

 Examination procedures and evaluation criteria